mdayaram/cowspeak/README.md

 Authors: [Manoj Dayaram](https://github.com/mdayaram), [Brian Kendzior](https://github.com/bkendzior)

 Like cowsay, only that it speaks too!
-Unfortunately, only supported in Linux and Mac OS X forever.
+Unfortunately, only supported in Linux and Mac OS X for ever.

 ### Dependencies:
  * cowsay